The connection between representation theory and Schubert calculus: Introduction

 Let $G(m,n)$ denote the Grassmannian of complex $m$-dimensional linear subspaces of $\C^{m+n}$.
 The cohomology ring of $G(m,n)$ has a natural geometric basis of Schubert classes $\s_{\l}$, and there is a cup product decomposition

 The structure constants $c_{\l\m}^{\n}$ determine the classical Schubert calculus on $G(m,n)$.

-It has been known for some time that the integers $c_{\l\m}^{\n}$ in formulas (\ref{gltensor}) and (\ref{gmncup}) coincide.
+It has been known for some time that the integers $c_{\l\m}^{\n}$ in formulas (\ref{gltensor}) and (\ref{gmncup}) coincide, as long as the meaningless Schubert classes in (\ref{gmncup}) are interpreted as zero.
 Following the work of Giambelli \cite{G} \cite{G2}, this is proved formally by relating both products to the multiplication of Schur $S$-polynomials; a precise argument along these lines was given by Lesieur \cite{Les}.
 It is natural to ask for a more direct, conceptual explanation of this fact.
 This question has appeared every so often in print; some recent examples are \cite[\S 6.2]{F2} and \cite[\S 1]{Len}.

 Our aim here is to describe a direct and natural connection between the representation theory of $GL_n$ and the Schubert calculus, which goes via the Chern-Weil theory of characteristic classes.
 Indeed, since the Grassmannian is a universal carrier for the Chern classes of principal $GL_n$-bundles, it is not so surprising that the cohomology ring of $G(m,n)$ is related to the representation ring of $GL_n$.
 From this point of view, we can also understand why a result of this sort fails to hold for other types of Lie groups: what makes $GL_n$ special is the fact that it sits naturally as a dense open subset of its own Lie algebra (see Sec.\ \ref{rsf}).
+The key observation is that the Chern-Weil homomorphism extends to a ring homomorphism from the (polynomial) representation ring $\sR_+(GL_n)$ to $H^*(G(m,n))$, which sends the natural basis elements of the first ring to the Schubert classes.

 The relation between Schubert calculus and the multiplication of Schur polynomials has been investigated before by Horrocks \cite{H} and Carrell \cite{Ca}.
 Although the approach in \cite{H} is closest to the one here, the main ideas go back to the fundamental works of Chern \cite{Ch1}, Weil \cite{W}, and H.\ Cartan \cite{Car}.
 We provide an exposition where the various ingredients from representation theory, differential geometry, topology of fiber bundles, and Schubert calculus are each presented in turn.
 In Sec.\ \ref{prob}, we apply Grothendieck's construction of the Chern classes of Lie group representations to look for an analogue of these results in the other Lie types.